ICR-SC/good-practice/docs/index.md

 This guide provides an overview of each of these practices, as well as links to further resources that can help you to implement them in your own research software projects.

+---

+As a self-referential example, this guide is written in markdown and rendered using mkdocs.
+The build process is autoamtically kicked off with github actions when a change is pulled into the main branch.
+The source code for this guide is available on GitHub at [ICR-RSE-Group/good-practice](https://github.com/ICR-RSE-Group/good-practice)